wsadza/metal/usage/docker/docker-compose/wsl/README.md

+> [!WARNING]
+> - Vulkan isn't functioning properly; only linux-native games are working.
+> - Performance is lacking; you can only play very lightweight games.

 > [!CAUTION]
 > - The instructions below are designed to leverage the NVIDIA GPU.
 > - Hardware rendering may encounter significant issues.
-> - Vulkan isn't functioning properly; only native games are working.

 > [!NOTE]
 > - WSL setup can be useful for software-rendering usage.